Ambedkar Memorial Park: Dr. Bhimrao Ambedkar Samajik Parivartan Sangrahalay

 Opposite to the Dr. Bhimrao Ambedkar Memorial is the Sangrahalay (museum), constructed over an area of about 2.5 acre (11,008 sq.m.).
 The building has two domes on top.
 It contains large statues of Mahatma Jyotiba Phule, Rajarshi Chhatrapati Shahuji Maharaj, Shri Narayan Guru, Dr. Bhimrao Ambedkar and Shri Kanshiram.
 Another building consists of 18-foot tall marble statues of Tathagat Gautam Buddha, Sant Kabir Das, Sant Ravidas, Guru Ghasidas and Shri Birsa Munda.

 Dr. Bhimrao Ambedkar Samajik Parivartan Gallery

 Constructed in an area of 4 acres (16,207 sq.m.), this place has murals made of bronze.

 Pratibimb Sthal

 Pratibimb Sthal is the main entrance to the memorial guarded by statues of 62 elephants either side.

 Dr. Bhimrao Ambedkar Memorial Drashya Sthal

-Constructed on an 80-foot pyramid type structure on the back of Pratibimb Sthal, the Drashya Sthal offers a vantage point from where the park, shrines, structures and sites integrate as a view of the whole area.
+Constructed on an 80-foot pyramid type structure on the back of Pratibimb Sthal, the Drashya Sthal offers a vantage point from where the memorial, shrines, structures and sites integrate as a view of the whole area.
 The flow of water from the top of the pyramid entertains visitors.